hbhassen/jaspic-saml-module/docs/INTEGRATION-GUIDE.md

 ## 3. Configure `standalone.xml`

 Use [`standalone-sample.xml`](./standalone-sample.xml) as a reference.
-It keeps every default subsystem shipped in WildFly 31 (Jakarta EE 10 / JDK 17) and adds the `jaspic` element name required by that release.
+It keeps every default subsystem shipped in WildFly 31 (Jakarta EE 10 / JDK 17) and declares the auth module inside the Elytron subsystem.
 Ensure that:

-* The `auth-module` points to `com.yourcompany.jaspic.saml`.
+* The Elytron `<jaspi>` entry points to `com.yourcompany.jaspic.saml.SamlServerAuthModule` (layer `HttpServlet`) with the desired options.
 * Module options define IdP endpoints, keystore path, and `public-paths`.
-* The `application-security-domain` references the security domain that activates this auth module.
+* Undertow's `application-security-domain` enables JASPI for the Elytron security domain handling your application.

 ## 4. Deploy the demo application